-How To Buy Real Estate With A Land Trust
+How To Buy Real Estate With Land Trusts

-If you’re interested in purchasing real estate with a land trust, these steps will help you get started:
+If you’re interested in purchasing real estate with land trusts, these steps will help you get started:

-- How does a land trust work and who are the parties involved?
+- How do land trusts work and who are the parties involved?

-- What are the key facts to know about a land trust?
+- What are the key facts to know about land trusts?

 - Reasons to purchase real estate with a land trust

-- Financing options: Can a land trust obtain a mortgage?
+- Financing options: Can land trusts obtain a mortgage?

 - Tips on how to name your trust property